larocquel/larocquel/README.md

 * My current skills include Ubuntu, C and Shell.

-* Additionally, I'm eager to dive into Cybersecurity, AI, Crypto, and Design as I advance in my tech journey.
+* Additionally, I'm eager to dive into Cybersecurity, AI, Crypto and Design as I advance in my tech journey.

 * Let's connect and collaborate!